Pedro III, King of Portugal

 Maria I, Queen of Portugal and Pedro III, King of Portugal; Credit – Wikipedia

-After José I, King of Portugal suffered a series of strokes, his wife Mariana Victoria was created Regent of Portugal on November 29, 1776, and remained Regent until José’s death on February 24, 1777, when his eldest daughter and Pedro’s wife and niece became the first queen regnant of Portugal, reigning as Maria I. Pedro became co-monarch, as Pedro III, King of Portugal, when Maria ascended the throne.
+After José I, King of Portugal suffered a series of strokes, his wife Mariana Victoria was created Regent of Portugal on November 29, 1776, and remained Regent until José’s death on February 24, 1777.
+His eldest daughter and Pedro’s wife and niece became the first queen regnant of Portugal, reigning as Maria I. Pedro became co-monarch, as Pedro III, King of Portugal, when Maria ascended the throne.
 However, he was only a nominal king because the actual regal authority was vested solely in Maria.
 He never participated in politics and always left government affairs to his wife.
 Instead, Pedro spent his time hunting or in religious activities.

 Royal Pantheon of the House of Braganza at the Monastery of São Vicente de Fora in Lisbon, Portugal; Credit – Wikipedia